spikebike/Backups-Done-Right-legacy/README.md

 ## Features

-* file transfer is always encrypted
+* files encrypted with AES256 before they go over the network
+* Server does not have to have the clients encryption key
-* very fast filesystem walker
+* fast filesystem walker
-* posibility to run more than one fs walker at once (huge speed increasing on multi HDD systems)
+* posibility to run more than one fs walker at once (performance scales with number of spindles)
 * simple configuration - just one config file
 * simple installation (static linked build)
 * restores with permissions, symlinks etc.